Planck 2013 results. VI. High Frequency Instrument data processing

-We check the impact of including the effect of ADC non-linearity by the comparison of data and simulations of the two PSB pairs at 143\,GHz.
-Note that this effect had been suspected to be significant, but was neither corrected for in the nominal mission products, nor included in the corresponding Yardstick simulation, since the relevant modelling information was only obtained after the end of the HFI cryogenic phase through dedicated data gathering during the warm phase.
-Figure~\ref{fig:ADC_vs_Yardstick} shows that the inclusion of this effect leads to similar $\ell\simlt100$ deviations from the Yardstick compared to those observed in the survey difference consistency test of the 143\,GHz data.
-The inclusion of this effect makes little difference at higher values of $\ell$.
+We check the impact of including the effect of ADC nonlinearity through a comparison of data and simulations of the two PSB pairs at 143\,GHz.
+Note that this effect had been suspected to be detectable, but is partially degenerate with time-dependent gain variations in the detectors.
+Beyond correcting for such gain variations, the effect was not accounted for in the nominal mission products, nor included in the corresponding Yardstick simulation, since the relevant modelling information was only obtained after the end of the HFI cryogenic phase through dedicated data gathering during the warm phase.
+Figure~\ref{fig:ADC_vs_Yardstick} shows that the inclusion of this effect leads to similar $\ell\simlt100$ deviations from the Yardstick compared to those observed in the survey difference consistency test of the 143\,GHz data, which suggests this is one of the main limiting factors for measuring the low-$\ell$ polarization with the current processing of the data.
+The inclusion of this effect makes little difference at higher $\ell$.